HPAI-BSC/neural_patterns_abstractions/README.md

 We use the next resources:
 - The Imagenet 2012 validation dataset (1000 clases, 50k images)
-- The Full Network Embedding
+- The Full Network Embedding implemented with Tiramisu.
-- Tiramisu

 We do several steps to generate the necesary data for this analysis.
 For this reason the repository is divided in one folder per each step.